Herreshoff (automobile)

 The Herreshoff was an American automobile built in both Detroit, Michigan, and Troy, New York, by the Herreshoff Motor Company from 1909 to 1914.
 The Herreshoff started as a small car with a 24 hp four-cylinder engine, and was made with three different models.
 Later models were upgraded to six-cylinder engines up to 3.8 liter capacity.
 For 1911, Herreshoff had a roadster with a rudimentary rumble seat at US$950; by contrast, the high-volume Oldsmobile Runabout went for $650.
+In 1909, 500 vehicles were produced by Herreshoff.

 A light car with a 16 hp engine was introduced in 1914.
 Fisher produced bodies for the company.

 The Herreshoff Motor Company was founded by Charles F. Herreshoff.
 In addition to the aforementioned roadster (the Model 25), in 1911 the company offered a touring car, tourabout and runabout, each $1500.